BernardoGivrain/bottleRoyale/README.md

 <br>

-### Presented Challenge
+### Challenge

 Design a software approach that can help automate these decisions so employees certainly know the right action to take based on the client guidelines.
-Securing efficiency and compliance with chosen rules.
+Securing efficiency and compliance with chosen rules in benefit of GateGroup and its clients.

 <br>